nzjahngere/TheTestTitans/README.md

 # The Test Titans

 ## Introduction
-Build a manual test-framework o evaluate the functionality, usability, and overall performance of Myntra’s replica website to ensure an optimal user experience and identify areas for improvement.
+Built a manual test-framework o evaluate the functionality, usability, and overall performance of Myntra’s replica website to ensure an optimal user experience and identify areas for improvement.
 I started by creating a test plan and worked until bug reporting.
 I ideally documented everything in all the documentation.
 The testing project has identified defects, ensured the website works well in both functional and non-functional aspects and provided insights for improvement.

 ## Project Type
 Manual Testing